fteychene/docker-workshop/01_Basics/README.md

 ```
 $ docker run -i -t alpine sh
 ```
-Let's focus on two thing :
+Let's focus on two things :
  * the `-i -t` is the use of options from the `run` command to keep open the input stream of our console in the container and allocate a pseudo terminal.
-It allow us to send command and see results of the shell in your container.
+It allows us to send commands and see results of the shell in your container.
- * the shell you'r in is in the container.
-Try some commands like `hostname`, `ifconfig` to see that you don't see your machine informations.
+ * the shell you're in is in the container.
+Try some commands like `hostname`, `ifconfig` to see that you don't see your machine information.

 When you want `exit` the shell.

 ### Run a container in the background

 You don't always have to run containers in the foreground.
 When you want to run a database, for example, in a container, you want to launch it in the background.